Skopelos may not be for all types of travellers

 This is where I will attempt to answer most of your questions about our beautiful Skopelos.
 I may be biased you'd think, having been born and grown up here.

 Sure I could be!
-Sure I could be!
-But, the opinions throughout this post come from a guy that has lived in 3 continents and 8 cities across the world.
-Despite this wander across our globe, despite all the experiences I accumulated, Skopelos still managed to work its gravity and pull me back 5 years ago, (UK was my last stop).
+But, the opinions throughout this post come from a guy that has lived on 3 continents and 8 cities across the world.
+Despite this wander across our globe, despite all the experiences I accumulated, Skopelos still managed to work its gravity and pull me back (the UK was my last stop).

-I'm confident you're more convinced now to go on reading.
 This article was not written by a wandering traveller.
-One that just stepped on Skopelos for 2,5 days.
+One that just stepped on Skopelos for 2,5 hours or days.
 Nor a wannabe 'travel blogger' either.

 So, without further ado,